 A good knife sharpener is key.
 I have the Mercer Double Diamond Sharpener and absolutely love it.
 But, there are a wide ranch of options out there and the only truly important thing is that your sharpener actually gets your knifes sharp.

 If you're working with a dull knife, I'm going to warn you right now that you're going to need to put some serious muscle into the task because the outer shell of a butternut squash isn't messing around.

-#3.
-Stand one of the four pieces on end and slice off the peel.
+- Stand one of the four pieces on end and slice the peel off the squash.